cptbryan/colab-pj1/Documentation/Changelog/masterlog.md

 1/18/2017 - Began the creation of a basic character customization system.
 Added charAtts class to hold character selections.
 Will most likely evolve into something far greater than hair color or clothes color. - EB

+1/19/2017 - Continued to evolve character customization.
+Changed customization object instantiation from "playerLook" to "charAppear" to signify that it is infact appearance related.
+Also changed if else statements to switches in order to de clutter the code.
+Also continued to add dialogue, although my dialouge writing skills are nowhere near the caliber of my collegue. - EB